Kubernetes - the kubeadm way

 kubeadm config print init-defaults > kubeadm-config.yaml

-We are going to change some things in this default config.
+We are going to change some things in this default config and delete most of the default options.
 All options can be found in the reference docs.
-My file usually looks like that:

 ---